bouzuya/serde-firestore-value/README.md

 # serde-firestore-value

-A serde (de)serializer using Firestore Value as data format.
+A serde (de)serializer using Firestore Value as its data format.

 ## TODOs